fort-major/msq/README.md

 ## TODO

-* new status pages for trasnfers
-* loading cursor
 * fix two transfers from different accounts in a row
 * fix fees appear on blur
 * fix blinking on balance loading